princekumar-d/star-wars-heros/README.md

 The app accessed on local by the url - http://localhost:3001/

-As the can be deployed as a static app.
+It can be deployed as a static app.
 Simply host the dist directory after running the command

 yarn install